gfigon/agsim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of agsim is to …
+The goal of agsim is to simulate business processes at recruitment agency.

 ## Installation